 - If you have a puppy – wait a while.
 Puppies’ bones are still growing and will be for up to a year or so.
-You do not want to do any damage so be patient and work on training.
+You do not want to do any damage so be patient and work on training or short walks.

 - Before you run – make sure that you check with your veterinarian to make sure that your dog is in good health and okay to run.

 Some things to think about before you begin running with your dog: